 Richmond Branch is part of the Royal Scottish Country Dance Society (RSCDS) and was formed in 1952.
 The group is comparatively small, but is very active and holds a variety of classes and events during the season.

-Classes are held every Wednesday evening at the Booth Memorial Hall in Catterick Village from 7.30 - 9.30 pm for adults of all abilities.
-This year the season begins on 7th September and this could be the time to get involved - beginners do not need to bring a partner, but flat soft shoes are recommended for the first few lessons as Scottish dancers wear special shoes.
+Classes are held every Wednesday evening at the Booth Memorial Hall in Catterick Village, DL10 7LD, from 7.00 - 9.30 pm for adults of all abilities.
+The first part of the class from 7.00 - 8.15 pm is suitable for all abilities including beginners.
+After a short break, the second part of the class from 8.30 - 9.30 pm is for more experienced dancers.
+Beginners are welcome with a special offer of 1 free class plus 5 classes for £10.00.
+This year the season begins on 6th September and this could be the time to get involved - you do not need to bring a partner, but flat soft shoes are recommended for the first few lessons as Scottish dancers wear special shoes.

 Dances are held twice a year, in April and October, at Richmond School dancing to live music.
-These events are attended by lots of dancers from other groups outside the area.
+These events are attended by lots of dancers from outside the area.